pallene-lang/pallene/README.md

 file that you can `require` from Lua.
 You can call from Lua any functions that you have defined.

+# Running the test suite

+The test suite es written using Busted, which can be installed using LuaRocks:

+        $ luarocks install busted

+Then, you need to bulid the local copy of Lua, and run `busted` from the root directory of this repository:

+        $ cd lua
+        $ make linux MYCFLAGS=-fpic
+        $ cd ..
+        $ busted

+You may need to adapt the invocation of `make` above to your platform.

 # Compiler options

         --print-ast                     Print the AST.